donaldliu1/donaldliu1/README.md

 🔭 I’m currently working on my own personal project which is centered around Pokemon TCG and finshing up the last little bits of my website!

-🌱 I’m currently learning Tailwind.
+🌱 I’m currently reworking my portfolio!